ncuskey/silver-umbrella/codemap.md

    - Excludes commas from CWS calculations
    - Rule-based validation (capitalization after terminals, spelling accuracy)
    - Implementation: `calcCWS()` with `capitalizationFixWordSet()` and `terminalBoundarySet()`
-   - Testing helper: a minimal VT proposal in the scoring core flags lowercase→Capital boundaries (excluding multi‑word Title Case) to support golden tests; it does not mutate source text.
+   - Testing helper: a minimal VT proposal in the scoring core flags lowercase→Capital boundaries (excluding multi‑word Title Case) to support golden tests; it does not mutate source text (runtime uses GrammarBot only).

 #### Spelling Metrics